qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

 a layout.
 This quick "screenshot" of the map view has some convenient features.

-.. warning:: **Anti-aliasing is on by default and can leak point locations**
+.. warning:: **Exported maps can leak the location of individual points**

    Be careful when exporting a map of sensitive point locations: the anti-aliased edges of the symbols encode the sub-pixel position of each